sciZer0/7/v/README.md

 When it comes to the Ethereum blockchain, it is important to understand that much-praised Ethereum Improvement Proposal 1559 doesn't really decrease the native token's total supply.
 Instead, it just reduces the amount of inflation of the native token.

-This all means that the new concept of the native token with the decreasing total-supply is fundamentally much better than Bitcoin's concept of **digital gold** and Ethereum's concept of **ultra sound money** — not to mention totally-inflationary concepts of all other blockchains and all other monetary systems.
+This all means that the new concept of the native token with the decreasing total-supply is fundamentally much better than Bitcoin's concept of **digital gold** and Ethereum's concept of **ultra sound money** — not to mention inflationary concepts of all other blockchains and all other existing financial systems.

+Definitely, the blockchain for the first time ever creates the most valuable thing in the Universe: **the permissionless transferable token with the constantly-increasing scarcity**.

 <br>